 Texas law classifies criminal offenses into two broad categories: felonies and misdemeanors.
-Felony offenses are the more serious and involve possible commitment to the Institutional or State Jail Division of the Texas Department of Criminal Justice.
-Misdemeanor cases involve possible fine and/or imprisonment in the county jail.
+Felony offenses are the more serious and involve possible commitment to the Institutional or State Jail Divisions of the Texas Department of Criminal Justice.
+Misdemeanor cases involve possible fine and/or incarceration in the county jail.

 Local law enforcement agencies refer the results of their investigations to my office.
 A prosecutor in my office is always available to assist law enforcement agencies at any stage in their investigation.

 A complaint is a legal document charging a specific person with the violation of a criminal law.
 It must be sworn to by someone who knows the facts of the crime charged, either by direct knowledge or through investigation.
-A complaint is generally necessary before a peace officer can obtain a warrant of arrest authorizing him or her to apprehend a person accused of a crime.
+A complaint is generally necessary before a peace officer can obtain a warrant of arrest authorizing the apprehension of a person accused of crime.

-A warrant of arrest is an order signed by a judge, authorizing a peace officer to arrest a person charged with having committed a crime.
+A warrant of arrest is an order signed by a magistrate - it authorizes a peace officer to arrest a person charged with having committed a crime.

-The person accused of the crime is now called the defendant.
-Soon after arrest by a peace officer, the defendant is taken before a judge who informs the defendant of the reason he has been arrested, and of the facts contained in the complaint.
-The judge is required to set an amount of bail and to advise the defendant of his rights.
-Unless the defendant can post bail in the amount set by the judge, he remains in custody and is normally transferred to the county jail to await further action in the case.
+The person accused of the crime is now called the "defendant."
+Soon after arrest by a peace officer, the defendant is taken before a magistrate who informs the defendant of the reason for the arrest, and of the facts contained in the complaint.
+The magistrate determines whether bail is appropriate and, if so, sets the amount and any appropriate conditions of release.
+The magistrate also ensure the defendant is made aware of his or her rights and determines whether the defendant wishes to have an attorney appointed.
+Unless the defendant can post bail in the amount set by the judge, he or she remains in custody and is normally held in the county jail to await further action in the case.

-Such a person is obstructing justice and may be guilty of a felony offense called "retaliation."
+Such a person is obstructing justice and may be guilty of an offense called "retaliation."
 Call the law enforcement agency which investigated the case originally or contact the assistant district attorney who is handling the case in my office.
-Do so as soon as possible so that the threats can be documented and action taken to prevent reoccurrence.
+Do so as soon as possible so the threats can be documented and action taken to prevent further retaliation.

-You may discuss the case with him, but we would like to know in advance if you plan to do so, and we would like to have someone from our staff present when you do.
+You may discuss the case with him or her, but we would like to know in advance if you plan to do so, and we would like to have someone from our staff present when you do.
 You are not required to discuss the case with a representative of the defense and may decline to do so.
-Please remember that the attorney representing the defendant is performing a legal duty when he investigates the case, but also remember that what you say can damage our case if taken in the wrong context.
-If you wish, you may simply refer the defense attorney to our office for any information he wants and decline to discuss the case with him.
+Please remember that the attorney representing the defendant is performing a legal duty when he or she investigates the case, but also remember that what you say can damage the case if taken in the wrong context.
+If you wish, you may simply refer the defense attorney to our office for any information the attorney wants and decline to further discuss the case.

 In some cases, private investigators assist defense attorneys in case preparation.
 If the defendant is indigent, the judge may appoint an attorney and an investigator to aid the defendant.
 However, in no case will the investigator be working for the judge; he will report his investigation to the defense attorney, and it may be used to damage our case in trial.
 Require anyone who claims to be investigating "for the judge" or "for the court" to show identification and be sure to examine it closely.
 Call our office before you talk about the case if you have any doubts.
 You are under no legal duty to discuss the case with a defense investigator.